salrashid123/confidential_space/README.md

   - The collaborator also defines their own workload identity pools  which authorizes OIDC tokens/attestations from a specific operator in a specific project and which asserts Confidential Space claims.
   - Collaborator grants access to their KMS key to the application within the TEE once it presents an attestation token issued to the TEE and which identifies a specific image hash in a Confidential Space environment.

-At the end of this exercise, each collaborator will encrypt some data with their KMS key, submit that data to a pubsub topic which the TEEs subscribe to.
+At the end of this exercise, each collaborator will encrypt some data with their KMS key, submit that data to a pubsub topic or emit to an mTLS HTTPS endpoint on the TEE.
 Once a TEE receives a message, it will use the corresponding collaborators KMS key to decrypt their data.
 This sample application doesn't do anything with the decrypted data:  it just keeps a counter of how many times a unique string was sent by any collaborator (i.e., just counts words).

+If using HTTPS, this demo utilizes mTLS certs and authorizes the TLS connection using [Channel Binding](https://datatracker.ietf.org/doc/rfc9266/) using `Exported Keying Material (EKM)`.
+Which just means Before the TEE service calls the actual endpoint on the TEE to increment the wordcount (`/increment`), the client connecting to the TEE first verifies (using `/connect` endpoint) that the TLS connection is infact associated with the TEE alone by inspecting a returned Bearer token JWT containing the unique connections EKM nonce.

+Finally, this demo also creates an RSA keypair and certificate unique to each TEE and then provides "certification" that a given certificate and key was generated inside that TEE.
+The TEE can then sign data inside the TEE and a remote user can verify that act by using the attestation_jwt and public key.

 ![images/conf_space.png](images/conf_space.png)